 The statements of cash flows relate to the flows of cash and cash equivalents.
-Consequently, only transactions that affect the Fund's cash accounts through operating activities, financing activities and investing activities are presented on the statements.
+Consequently, only transactions that affect the Fund's cash accounts through operating activities, capital and related financing activities and investing activities are presented on the statements.